nrichards/mdpicgen/README.md

 ## Button pattern file identifies images

-Button pattern files (`*.patset`) are used to define the matching pattern and the corresponding button's shortened name.
+Button pattern files (`*.patset`) match button sequences, and individual buttons.
+They define the output image filenames with substrings that map to each individual button in the sequence.

-The files are similar to CSVs, and use equals (`=`) instead of commas.
+The files are structured similar to CSVs, and use equals (`=`) instead of commas.
 They are formatted and line-oriented:

 | Format                | Description                                                                                                                                                                                                                                                                                                                                                                                                                          |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|